 Learn how to get your cemetery transcription published here.

 Steve Johnson, a long time computer enthusiast, desert hiker, motorcycle rider, and history buff.
-Steve performs the bulk of the webmastering duties, and the business of running a website. firstname.lastname@example.org
+Steve performs the bulk of the editing, sourcing, publishing, and webmastering duties. firstname.lastname@example.org

 How is it funded?

-It's funded by advertising revenue.
+It's funded through a sponsorship with GenealogyBank.com.
+GenealogyBank does not have an ownership in Interment.net, it simply gets advertising placement throughout our pages.
 The advertisements you see on Interment.net make it possible to keep it free to the public.
-The costs are enormous, due to the high traffic we receive, and the hundreds of gigabytes of data we serve up each day.
-The advertising revenue we earn from companies like Ancestry.com, Archives.com, Google, Footnote, and others make it possible to keep Interment.net running.
+Our costs are enormous, due to the high traffic accessing our archives, and the hundreds of gigabytes of data we serve up each day.

 What is Clear Digital Media, Inc.?